rahulj1601/Calisthenics-App/README.md

 ### Run Application on Computer

 > Run the Application locally on your computer. \
-*(Please note your computer will need a camera and certain features may not function the same as on mobile.)*
+*(Please note your computer will need a camera and certain features may not function exactly the same as they would on mobile.)*

 ```bash
 cd Calisthenics-App/App